March 9, 2026

 And you have mechanisms that say, Oh my God, we've got to do something here.
 The blood sugar is too low.
 Let's make some sugar and let's deliver does that for you.
 It makes the sugar and dumps it into the blood to keep it from being too low.
 So if you're exercising vigorously, the blood sugar is dropping, you can go into a coma unless you have the facility with this enzyme to make more.
 And when you don't, your body says, Oh my God, you got to raise the set point for sugar because we can run into trouble.
 It will sort of observe through experience.

 We need to raise the set point.
 So then you get this kind of elevated blood sugar that's a precursor to diabetes.
 And eventually it becomes full blown diabetes because of this enzyme being broken, I think, you know, so fatty liver disease, I mean, that's been shown.
 They did a rat study fairly recently where they exposed the rat to rats to levels of glyphosate that were below the regulatory limit over a period of time.
 And those rats developed fatty liver disease.
 So you could see that even at very low levels, glyphosate causes it.
-And then there was a study on people who had fatty liver disease.
-They had three groups, the severe cases, the more benign cases and the people, the controls who didn't have fatty liver disease.
+And then there was a study on people who had fatty liver disease, they had three groups, the severe cases, the more benign cases and the people, the controls who didn't have fatty liver disease.
 And they found statistically significant differences in the amount of glyphosate in the urine among the three groups, which was really quite remarkable, in my opinion, that you could show through the urinary test, the connection between, and it's correlation, obviously, that they didn't explain how it caused it, but I can explain how it causes it.

 TalkToMeGuy: Of course they didn't.
 And I just, as an old, for the new people listening, I, years ago in the early 80s, had an herb store in a national miller to catalog.
 And so I'm always amazed when I talk to you how I think of many conditions that people have or imbalances, you know, like the liver is only like the organ that does so much for our bodies and breaking things down and making it happen, as well as our gut.
 And so far, glyphosate is kicking them both in the head hard.
 And so it explains why I, and back to also the collagen thing, I know that the technology has made it in vogue.